Cadenza welcomes enquiries from enthusiastic singers of all voices who can –

 Reasonable sight-singing skills would also be useful.

 Joining Cadenza is subject to a short private audition with the Conductor, and to a vacancy in your particular section.
 If you are successful, you will serve a short probationary period before becoming a full member.
 If you are unsuccessful, it is not necessarily because you did not sing well, and it may simply be that your voice does not blend well with the existing choir.
 Please do not be offended or downhearted.
 For further information, or to arrange an audition, please contact our Membership Secretary, Chris Ayton on 0131 662 8721 or via our contact page.

 When do rehearsals take place?

 We rehearse on Wednesday evenings, starting promptly at 7.30 and working till around 9.45, with a brief interval.
-We currently meet at Broughton St Mary’s Church, Bellevue Crescent, Edinburgh EH3 6NE.
+We currently meet at Broughton St Mary’s Parish Church, Bellevue Crescent, Edinburgh, EH3 6NE.
 We organise our year into three terms, broadly following the school calendar, but with extra rehearsals in the run-up to the August Fringe concert.
 All our concerts are preceded by a final, compulsory rehearsal on the day, which may be in the morning, afternoon or early evening.